Call for papers

 Submission to: Easychair

 Authors should consult Springer’s authors’ guidelines and use their proceedings templates, either for LaTeX or for Word, for the preparation of their papers.
 Springer encourages authors to include their ORCIDs in their papers.
-In addition, the corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign a Consent-to-Publish form.
+In addition, the corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign the Consent-to-Publish form.
 The corresponding author signing the copyright form should match the corresponding author marked on the paper.
 Once the files have been sent to Springer, changes relating to the authorship of the papers cannot be made.

 We would like to draw the attention of authors of conference papers to the Springers Code of Conduct, as accepted papers must adhere to these specific guidelines.